raceintospace/raceintospace/README.md

     $ sudo apt-get install cmake libsdl-dev libboost-dev libpng-dev \
         libjsoncpp-dev libogg-dev libvorbis-dev libtheora-dev \
         libprotobuf-dev protobuf-compiler

+If you don't already have git installed, you'll also have to run:

+    $ sudo apt install git

+To compile the game quickly you can run a series of commands in-line.
+This creates a folder where the compiled game will be installed.
+If you want it named something other than raceintospace-go, simply change the name.
+The last two commands also run the game automatically.

+    mkdir raceintospace-go && cd raceintospace-go && cmake ../raceintospace && make && sudo make install && cd src/game && ./raceintospace

+You can run these commands separately, or just run the ones you need (for instance, if you already have the folder you want the game installed to, there's of course no need to create it.

+    mkdir raceintospace-go
+    cd raceintospace-go
+    cmake ../raceintospace
+    make
+    sudo make install
+    cd src/game
+    ./raceintospace

 Mac OS X
 --------